-- suitable alternative journal club (which meets the following requirements) - has an associated graduate course in which you must enroll - has a requirement for student presentation and participation Examples: Dev Bio 203 SYSTMS BIO JRL CLUB

-Mol Bio 293 CANCER BIO JNL CLUB

-- In spring quarter, it is mandatory to enroll in Dev Bio 206 because "Research in Progress" (RIP) talks are emphasized in this quarter.
-These presentations are a great opportunity for you to get familiar with the other students, to hear about research projects in the department, to learn to ask precise questions and to give constructive feedback.
-Accommodations will be made for students on Training grants. - With permission of the Graduate Student Advisor, you may opt out of Journal Club in the quarter in which you plan to defend your thesis.
+- Every fall and winter quarter, you must enroll in and attend a journal club.
+Journal club attendance is NOT optional, it is required. - Departmental journal club: Dev Bio 206 ADV TOP IN CELL BIO (2 units) OR - Suitable alternative journal clubs that meet the following requirements - has an associated graduate course in which you must enroll - has a requirement for student presentation and participation - Examples: Dev Bio 212 TOPICS SYST BIO JRL CLUB Mol Bio 293 CANCER BIO JNL CLUB - In spring quarter, it is mandatory to enroll in Dev Bio 206 because "Research in Progress" (RIP) talks are emphasized in this quarter.
+These presentations are a great opportunity for you to meet the other students in the department, to hear about ongoing research projects in the department, to learn to ask precise questions and to give constructive feedback.
+Accommodations will be made for students on Training grants. - With permission of the Graduate Student Advisor, you may replace JC in either fall or winter with a graduate level class of your choice that would help you with your research. - With permission of the Graduate Student Advisor, you may opt out of Journal Club in the quarter in which you plan to defend your thesis.
 However, if you fail to defend that quarter as planned, you will not receive further opportunities to opt out.